 As a Landscape Architect and in his practice, he strives to preserve and protect existing ecosystems while also evoking human interaction and improving the lives of others.
 Raymond pursued this passion through his adolescence and developed it into his career after graduating with a degree in Landscape Architecture, with honors, from the University of Florida in 1981.
 He established his award-winning firm in 1982, which became incorporated as Raymond Jungles, Inc. in 1985.
 In 2006, Raymond was elected a Fellow of the American Society of Landscape Architects.

-Raymond’s work has been celebrated with numerous awards including two National awards from the American Society of Landscape Architects for the Sky Garden and Island Modern residential gardens.
-He is also a recipient of fifty-three design awards from the Florida Chapter of the American Society of Landscape Architects, including eighteen Awards of Excellence and six Frederic B. Stresau Awards.
+Raymond’s work has been celebrated with numerous awards including three National Awards from the American Society of Landscape Architects for the Leon Levy Native Plant Preserve, the Sky Garden, and Island Modern.
+He is also a recipient of fifty-six design awards from the Florida Chapter of the American Society of Landscape Architects, including eighteen Awards of Excellence and six Frederic B. Stresau Awards.

 Raymond leads all of RJI’s projects, from their conceptual onset to final completion.
 Raymond enjoys mentoring his staff and passionately promoting the profession of Landscape Architecture and the appreciation of natural environments and gardens.
 He lectures domestically and internationally at a diverse array of institutions and universities on the subject of his work and on the work and influences of Roberto Burle Marx, whom he has acknowledged as his mentor.
 Raymond credits the time spent in the presence of Burle Marx or the ‘master modernist’ had a defining impact on his life’s trajectory.

-Widely published, his three monographs; Ten Landscapes, The Colors of Nature, and most recently, The Cultivated Wild, feature more than fifty of his completed gardens.
+Widely published, his three monographs; Ten Landscapes, The Colors of Nature, and The Cultivated Wild feature more than fifty of his completed gardens.
+His fourth monograph titled Beyond Wild will be published in October 2021.